RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 failed to win the popular vote, each President's legitimacy was questioned,

-to the detriment of their administration and, it could be argued, to the country
+much to the detriment of their administration and, it could be argued, to the

-at large.
-As such, the question remains of how does a candidate maintain legitimacy
+country at large.
+As such, the question remains of how does a candidate maintain

-without a popular vote majority and still make the selection reflective of the
+legitimacy without a popular vote majority and still make the selection reflective

-entire nation and not just the big cities?
-Easy: give each state a single electoral
+of the entire nation and not just the big cities?
+Easy: give each state a single

-vote regardless of their population, with the winner being the candidate who
+electoral vote regardless of their population, with the winner being the candidate

 In this way North Dakota becomes as vital to a candidate's chances as does California,